ATD 1-LAW

 False

-In reference to legal persons, human beings are example of (a)._____________persons, whereas companies, firms and institutions are examples of (b)._________.
+In reference to legal persons, human beings are examples of (i).________persons, whereas companies, firms, and institutions are examples of (ii)._________persons.

-(a).
-Natural , (b).Artificial
+(i).
+Natural , (ii).Artificial

-TRUE OR FALSE: A person can acquire nationality by subjugation or by cession.
+TRUE or FALSE: A person can acquire nationality by subjugation or by cession.

 True